๐Ÿ“š

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2FScreen%20Shot%202020-04-24%20at%203.42-SsxU49uxpYFs.png?alt=media&token=01e1198d-b28c-455c-980b-3a7952a6b59d

 Courtesy of Starnes, Daren S. and Tabor, Josh.
-The Practice of Statistics—For the AP Exam, 5th Edition.
+The Practice of Statisticsโ€”For the AP Exam, 5th Edition.
 Cengage Publishing.

-In this case, we can see that the cumulative frequency for each gender is 100%.
+Here, we can see that the cumulative frequency for each gender is 100%.
 This allows us to compare the size of the different responses given by one category.

 Mosaic Plots

-Mosaic plots show the proportions of data points that fall into different categories by dividing the plot into rectangles that are proportional to the proportions of the data.
-The widths of the bars are also different, and is proportional to the number of people answering in each primary category.
+Mosaic plots are similar to segmented bar graphs, except with a twist.
+Here, the widths of the bars are also different, and is proportional to the number of people answering in each primary category.
 The areas of each of the regions relative to the whole plot are the joint relative frequencies.
+A mosaic plot is a graphic version of a two-way table.
+Here is an example of a mosaic plot:

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2FScreen%20Shot%202020-04-24%20at%203.43-6dOVl7vmpLkO.png?alt=media&token=d9b0b956-fe5c-4034-b851-5a59b08bccbe